qtplatz/socfpga_debian/README.md

 git clone https://github.com/qtplatz/socfpga_debian
 git clone https://source.denx.de/u-boot/u-boot.git
 ```
-2. Configure u-boot, apply patch and build (A patch is just add -@ option for dt-overlay ready dtb file)
+2. Configure u-boot, apply a patch and build (A patch adds -@ option for dt-overlay ready dtb file, so that is not necessary if you do not use dt-overlay.

 ```bash
 cd $SOCFPGA/u-boot/